Maths (Double) A Level

 What will I study?

-In the first year you will complete and sit your regular Maths A Level, whilst studying Further Pure 1 alongside it.
-Here you will see be exposed to new areas of maths such as Complex Numbers, Matrices, and Simple Loci Problems.
-In your second year, you will complete your Further Maths A Level, comprised of FP1, FP2, FP3, and either FP4, Further Stats, or Further Mechanics.
-Your choice of fourth module will depend on what you wish to study at university for example.
+In the first year you will complete and sit your regular Maths A Level.
+In your second year, you will complete your Further Maths A Level, comprised of 50% Pure Maths and 50% Applied Maths papers.
 You will need to be resilient, and enjoy getting stuck and overcoming problems.
-Many classes make their own Facebook group so they can post problems to each other and help each other along.
-There are Teacher-led Subject Extensions daily, Drop ins with the Doubles (A2 students help all who appear), a vast array of teacher websites and video networks covering all content for support.
+Many classes make their own social network groups so they can post problems to each other and help each other along.
+There are Teacher-led Subject Extensions daily, Drop ins with the Doubles (A2 students), a vast array of teacher websites and video networks covering all content for support.

 Is this course right for me?

 This is a course for students who love Maths and want to dedicate a great deal of their time at BHASVIC to Maths classes.
 You will spend at least 9 hours per week on independent study, culminating in the submission of an assignment each week.
-You will sit a 1.5 hour tracking test every half term, completing your A Level Maths exams in your first year, and your A Level Further Maths Exams in your second year.
-Do not enter this course lightly, as it is very intense, especially at the beginning where students are not used to such a fast pace and such a high workload outside of class.
+You will sit 1.5 hour tracking tests every half term, completing your A Level Maths exams in your first year, and your A Level Further Maths Exams in your second year.
+This is a very intense, rewarding course - especially at the beginning where students are not used to such a fast pace, and such a high workload outside of class.
 You will need to have strong GCSE algebra skills when you arrive here, as the jump from GCSE to A Level can feel quite vast at first.
 All students find this course challenging at some point, but the difference between a successful and an unsuccessful student is how they respond to that challenge.
 That said, if you love maths, this course will transform you completely by the end of the two years into a very competent mathematician.

 Studying Mathematics helps students develop logical thinking, problem-solving and decision-making skills that are valued by both universities and employers across many job sectors.
 Mathematics is part of the STEM subjects (Science, Technology Engineering and Maths) where there is a current skills shortage for employers.
 Skills from these disciplines are in demand in the job market and have good long term career prospects.
 There are jobs available relating to diverse interests and they span a wide variety of sectors including entertainment, health, transport, sport, finance, space, energy, agriculture and construction.
 Jobs directly related to the subject could include Actuarial analyst, Chartered accountant, Data scientist, Investment Analyst, Teacher and Statistician.
 Careers where Maths can be useful include Financial Manager, Insurance Underwriter, Meteorologist and Quantity Surveyor.
 Studying Maths and Further Maths A level will be excellent preparation to study Maths or a related discipline at university.
 Apprenticeships requiring highly numerate individuals will also hold this A level subject in high regard.
 Useful websites to research careers and wider progression options could include Future Morph, Where Can STEM take you?, Maths Careers, All About Careers and The Apprenticeship Guide.
 Please Note: If you want to apply for the top universities in Physics, Maths, Engineering, then double maths is essential.
 STEP & STRETCH classes are also available to help you prepare for top university entry exams if needed.